 For Slush, publishing news has to be easy – and sometimes it has to happen fast.

 – We may have to publish something very quickly.
-On the other hand we may have to withdraw some information – for example if one of the speakers would cancel their presentation.
+On the other hand, we may have to withdraw some information – for example, if one of the speakers would cancel their presentation.

-– At the beginning of the year people visit the Slush site to get the feel and think back what cool stuff we did and what happened last year.
-After that we start to bring new content to the site: new names and the visual atmosphere of the upcoming event.
+– At the beginning of the year people visit the Slush site to get the feel and think back on what cool stuff we did and what happened last year.
+After that, we start to bring new content to the site: new names and the visual atmosphere of the upcoming event.

 The site’s role for the whole event is quite big.

-– To get the most out of the event, Slush requires a bit of preparing.
+– To get the most out of the event, Slush requires a bit of preparation.
 So visiting the website is very important to all our visitors.
 The site is also a great information bank for the Slush personnel – it’s simply the best platform to store and check information, Vikkula says.

-Easy content producing and site building – around the world
+Easy content producing and site-building – around the world

 – Our team hasn’t needed hours of training because the customization is so easy.
-Without the ease of use we would have pulled quite many all-nighters working the with website, Vikkula laughs.
+Without the ease of use we would have pulled quite many all-nighters working with the website, Vikkula laughs.

 Because Slush has grown rapidly and events take place across the world, from Asia to Iceland, the flexibility of block elements has eased the situation a lot.
-Each Slush event team around the world has created their similar but distinct sites using the Everblox.
+Each Slush event team around the world has created similar but distinct sites using the Everblox.

 Connecting factors: Can-do attitude and ambition